elgys/PCS/README.md

 plotter.py
     This file reads a .res file and plots its data.

-screen_test.py
+simulator.py:
-    This is a debug file for the simulation.
+     This file can read the .exc files and runs the whole simulation.
+     It imports wheel_model.py and human_model.py.

 wheel_model.py:
     This file contains all code associated with the modelling of a gym wheel.